 The City of Boulder is continuing its search for a new police monitor, a position that will play a key role in overseeing how the city’s police department handles complaints of officer misconduct.
 City officials determined three finalists announced in January lacked the skills and experience needed for the job.

-The new police monitor will also help revise the 2020 ordinance that created the Police Oversight Panel, an 11-member board of volunteers who review investigations into complaints of officer misconduct.
+The new police monitor will also help revise the 2020 ordinance that created the Police Oversight Panel, an 11-member board of volunteers that reviews investigations into complaints of officer misconduct.
 The monitor is a liaison between the city and the panel.

 “We didn’t feel like we had all of the traits we needed,” Aimee Kane, the city’s equity officer and liaison for the Police Oversight Panel, said of the finalists in an interview with Boulder Reporting Lab.
 “We wanted to make sure we are being diligent and getting the right person for this job.
 It’s a hard position to fill.”